oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 }
 ```

-Create a `.env` file in the `docker-compose` subdirectory.
+Edit the `.env` file in the `docker-compose` subdirectory.
 Add the following variables to it, substituting your connection string for the placeholder.
 Make sure the connection string is enclosed in quotes.
 This value is referenced by the `docker-compose.yml` file and passed to the `store` service, pointing it to the Cosmos DB MongoDB database.

 The `ENCRYPT_KEY` will be used as the key for encrypting sensitive values stored in the Spring Cloud Config and used by the JHipster registry.
 You can put whatever value you want in there.
 A UUID works well, but any string value will work.
 The longer, the better.